Myst1cX/SpotiKit/README.md

 ## License

-> This project is licensed under the [MIT License](https://github.com/Myst1cX/SpotiKit/blob/main/LICENSE).
+> This project is licensed under the [MIT License](https://github.com/Myst1cX/SpotiKit/blob/main/LICENSE). (attached below is the original author's license)